-Economic impact of the operating restrictions: the forgone economic impact resulting from the operating restrictions is projected to reach 3,430 jobs and €261 million in GVA by 2025.
+Economic impact of the operating restrictions: the forgone economic impact resulting from the operating restrictions is projected to peak at 5,170 jobs and €392 million in GVA in 2023.

 The estimates of forgone economic impact in 2022, 2023, 2024 and 2025 are presented in Figure ES-3.
-The analysis suggests that as a result of the operating restrictions, the Irish economy could forgo an additional 3,430 jobs and \in 262 million in GDP by 2025, relative to unrestricted night operations with the proposed noise mitigation measures.
+The analysis suggests that as a result of the operating restrictions, the Irish economy could forgo an additional 5,170 jobs and €392 million in GDP by 2023, relative to unrestricted night operations with the proposed noise mitigation measures.
+The forgone economic is projected to reduce after 2023 as the 32 million cap on passengers starts to reduce the gap between the forecast scenarios.
+By 2025, the forgone economic impact is estimated to be 4,120 jobs and €314 million in GDP.
 The majority of this forgone economic impact is expected to occur outside of the aviation sector - 62% of the total impact is catalytic impacts (tourism, trade, investment, etc.) and another 21% are indirect and induced impacts (supplier and spending in the wider economy).
 This forgone economic impact is approximately 3% of the total projected economic impact of Dublin Airport in 2025 - in other words, the economic contribution of Dublin Airport will be reduced by 3% due to the operating restrictions.

-To put this into context, the number of jobs for gone is higher than the total employment of Google in Ireland.5
+To put this into context, the number of jobs forgone at its peak in 2023 is higher than the total employment of either Google or Facebook in Ireland.6

-Based on the current distribution of jobs and economic impact, it is anticipated that a significant proportion of this forgone economic impact will be felt in the Fingal region, with 86% of the forgone direct employment and 26% of the forgone total employment (direct, indirect, induced and catalytic impacts) located in Fingal.
+Based on the current distribution of jobs and economic impact, it is anticipated that a significant proportion of this forgone economic impact will be felt in the Fingal region, with 89% of the forgone direct employment and at least 25% of the forgone total employment (direct, indirect, induced and catalytic impacts) located in Fingal.